mnielLab/ITRAP_benchmark/README.md

-# atrap_benchmark
+# iTRAP_benchmark
-This repo contains the 10x Genomic datasets filtered using ATRAP and ICON denoising frameworks.
+This repo contains the 10x Genomic datasets filtered using iTRAP and ICON denoising frameworks.